dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 flourish.
 No matter what freedoms you think you have, in the end, surveillance renders all other freedoms useless.

-> \"Therefore, privacy in an open society requires anonymous transaction
+> "Therefore, privacy in an open society requires anonymous transaction
 > systems.
 Until now, cash has been the primary such system.
 An
 > anonymous transaction system is not a secret transaction system.
 An
 > anonymous system empowers individuals to reveal their identity when
-> desired and only when desired; this is the essence of privacy.\"\
+> desired and only when desired; this is the essence of privacy."\
 > \-- Eric Hughes, A Cypherpunk\'s Manifesto

 While Bitcoin is a breakthrough in many ways, all the *technical* parts